litchipi/litchipi.github.io/_posts/2021-09-13-container-in-rust-part1.md

 A more complete list of containers can be found on [Wikipedia][list-linux-containers].

 ## Docker
-The most used container, released as open-source in 2013, it is one of the fondamental tools used by DevOps nowadays when it comes to microservices and cloud computing.
+The most used container, released as open-source in 2013, it is one of the fundamental tools used by DevOps nowadays when it comes to microservices and cloud computing.

 One key feature it allows is to create containers in a form of a single image you can store and/or